 Among their many collaborations, however, none is more iconic than the little black dress Hepburn wore in the opening scene of “Breakfast at Tiffany’s”.
 The simple yet sophisticated piece has defined both Hepburn’s and Givenchy’s careers, as well as becoming the most famous dress in film history.
 Hubert himself once confessed that it was one of the most difficult pieces he’d ever designed because of its simplicity.
 Another of his most famous yet simple designs is the sack dress, which he debuted in 1957.
 It was a shapeless sheath dress that did not outline the woman’s body, which at that time was the trendiest style.
 Not fearing any risks, he also encouraged women to show a bit more leg by raising up hemlines – a precursor to the mini-skirt look of the 1960’s.

-Also in 1957 saw the launch of the house’s first perfume, “L’interdit”, which means forbidden.
+Inspired by the overwhelming success of its couture collections, Givenchy launched L’Interdit, a fragrance is a symbolical representation of strong friendship between Hubert and Audrey Hepburn.
+It is a homage to his Hepburn who was an iconic face of the brand.
 It has a delicate floral and powdery scent, containing notes of rose, jasmine, and violet, mixed with a blend of woods and grasses.
 It became one of the most successful perfumes of the decade, thanks to Audrey Hepburn’s endorsement.
 It was the first time a Hollywood actress advertised for a couture houses’ perfume.

 In 2005, Italian designer Riccardo Tisci took the position of creative director of the house after Macdonald’s exit.
 To this day, he is the longest-serving head designer for the house, overseeing both men’s’ and womenswear, as well as haute couture and accessories.
 He revolutionized the Givenchy look, transforming it from the sweet Audrey Hepburn-like elegance to a darker, gothic, and more urban aesthetic.
 One of his most iconic pieces for the brand is a panther and pansy sweater from his Fall 2011 womenswear collection and it became one of the brand’s most best-selling items in the 21st century.
 He also made the label a lot more youthful, consistently collaborating with sportswear brands like Nike to create capsule collections.